vladvasiliu/intellij_ramdisk_target/README.md

 intellij_ramdisk_target --projdir ~/code/some_project/target --ramdir /run/user/$UID/code/some_project/target
 ```

 ## Requirements

 I'm only testing it using the latest stable Rust and on Linux/x86_64.
 There is actually a tight dependency on unix, so it won't work on Windows.
 YMMV on Mac OS.

+## Limitations

+The code is not tested.
+The basic functionality works, but it may fail on some corner cases.

+It's basically a quick and dirty solution to automate the creation of the `target` directory in IntelliJ.

+This is one of my first forays in Rust, so the code might be somewhat naive.

 ## Motivation
 I'm sometimes using a computer with an old SSD to develop Rust projects.